My name is Christian Kemp. For most of the past 42 years I’ve lived in the country of Luxembourg, in the heart of Europe.

-For the first 10 years of my professional career, I worked as a programmer in the bank sector and at the stock exchange.
+For the first 10 years of my professional career I worked as a programmer, mostly in the bank sector and at the Luxembourg stock exchange.

-I also work as a freelance contributor for Luxemburger Wort, Luxembourg’s biggest-selling daily newspaper.
-In the past 13 years, I’ve covered around 100 sports assignments per year, all of which are also available on my personal photography site, photo.lu.
+I also freelance as a sports photographer for Luxemburger Wort, Luxembourg’s biggest-selling daily newspaper.
+Since 2006, I’ve covered around 100 sports assignments per year, all of which are also available on my personal photography site, photo.lu.

 I used to define myself as a track&field athlete, or more specifically a sprinter.
 The peak of my athletics career was from about 1998 to 2003.
 In 1998, I ran the Luxembourgish 200m indoor national record (22″00), but lost it a few years later.
-Further achievements were halted by a recurring battle with chronic Achilles tendon inflammation that started in 2000.
-Despite getting operated that year, the left Achilles tendon was still flaring up over the following years.
+Further achievements were halted by a recurring battle with chronic Achilles tendon inflammation that started in 2000 and resulted in a partial tear.
+Despite getting operated that same year, the left Achilles tendon was still flaring up over the following years.
 As a result, I stopped competitive sprints in early 2006.
-After a few years break, I restarted competing intermittently as a masters athlete, albeit at a much lower performance level.
+After a few years break, I continued competing intermittently as a masters athlete, albeit at a much lower performance level.

-In recent years I’ve also done long distance racing, mostly in the form of Vertical Kilometer races, Skyrunning as well as “normal” trails ranging from 10km to 42km in length.
+In recent years I’ve switched over to long distance racing, mostly in the form of Vertical Kilometer races, Skyrunning as well as “normal” trails ranging from 10km to 42km in length.

 About this site